NortonAlex/DAESIM/README.md

 jupyter notebook
 ```

-## Reading and viewing
+## Guidance for good practice

-Not all of these will be neccesary for everyone, but a helpful list
+A helpful list of materials to help you develop and contribute to this project.

 ### What is self